You need to see DPS gear in action. Get a live demo with our engineers.

 Modbus was then used extensively for a number of reasons, including the following:

 It is an open-source protocol, meaning that it can be included in a wide range of device types from any equipment vendor.

-Modbus uses a simple message structure, making it less difficult to deploy.
+Modbus messages are simple messaging structures, making it less difficult to deploy.
 It might require just a matter of days to implement, a big improvement over the months of work that might be required to learn and deploy other protocols.

 Modbus moves raw words and bits and has very few restrictions.

 However, the difficulty that you might run into with this kind of early adoption phase is that the standard is not fully mature or defined.
-As a result you will run into inconsisties and variations between different manufacturers.
+As a result, you will run into inconsistencies and variations between different manufacturers.
 You'll usually have to work with an expert or with extensive vendor documentation in order to get your configuration right the first time.

 The flexibility of the transport is both a blessing and a curse for Modbus enabled devices.

 When Modbus was first introduced, it was designed more with a point-to-point RS-232 connection in mind.
 However, as Modbus began to mature, more devices incorporated RS-485 and TCP/IP connections.

 Modbus via RS-232 sends data in the form of time-series bits; in other words, a standard for communication between data terminal and data circuit termination equipment.
 Transmission and receipt for data occurs on different circuits when using Modbus RS-232 lines.
 This means that data is able to flow both ways at the same time.

 RS-485 is similar, but distinct, from RS-232.
 This two-wire, multipoint connection communicates data by indicating values by sending different voltages across the two wires.
 These differences between these voltages are related to one and zero values, which make up the Modbus RS-485 communications.